matplotlib/matplotlib/doc/api/api_changes.rst

   Migrating code:

-  Matlab interface:
+  MATLAB interface:

-    The only API change for those using the matlab interface is in how you call figure redraws for dynamically updating figures.
+    The only API change for those using the MATLAB interface is in how you call figure redraws for dynamically updating figures.
 In the old API, you did